Legacy Documentation of Soo and Nyangi from John M. Weatherby’s Field Notes and Audio Recordings

 The collection is still under construction; Beer will be conducting a quantitative summary of the contents before May 2023.
 The final iteration of the collection is expected to have about 23 hours of audio recordings, 4,000 pages of field notes, and 1,000 photographs.

 The recordings and notes in this deposit were made in the 1960s and 1970s by John Weatherby (1910-2003), a British art teacher and PhD student who was preparing a doctoral dissertation on the history and culture of the Soo.
 The materials have been stored at Weatherby’s home (which is still occupied by his daughter) in Spain since the Weatherbys fled Idi Amin’s regime in 1973.
 Samuel Beer, the principal investigator, began digitizing and transcribing the data in 2018.

 Acknowledgement and citation

-Users of any part of the collection should acknowledge Samuel J. Beer as the principal investigator and John M. Weatherby as the data collector.
+Users of any part of the collection should acknowledge Samuel Beer as the principal investigator and John M. Weatherby as the data collector.
 Users should also acknowledge the National Science Foundation Documenting Endangered Languages program as the funder of the project.
 Individual speakers whose words and/or images are used should be acknowledged by name.
 Any other contributor who has collected, transcribed, or translated the data or was involved in any other way should be acknowledged by name.
 All information on contributors is available in the metadata.

 To refer to any data from the corpus, please cite the corpus in this way:

 Beer, Samuel J. Forthcoming.
-Digitization of John M. Weatherby’s analogue audio recordings of Soo and Nyang’i.
-London: SOAS, Endangered Languages Archive.
+Legacy Documentation of Soo and Nyangi from John M. Weatherby’s Field Notes and Audio Recordings.
+Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/00-0000-0000-0014-1D5A-3.
 Accessed on [insert date here].